This was our preview of Moses Itauma vs Dillian Whyte – click here for a full report on how Itauma blasted his way to a quite incredible victory.

 Weights

-The weigh-in for Itauma vs Whyte will take place in Riyadh on Friday August 15, 2025.
+The weigh-in for Itauma vs Whyte took place in Riyadh on Friday August 15, 2025.

 READ MORE: Moses Itauma now on brink of world title shot after Usyk shock